mtisza1/influenza_a_serotype/README.md

 # Run `iav_serotype`

 Right now, requirement is 1 set of paired-end reads per run.
-These can be compressed in .bz2 format.
+The reads must be decompressed with the `.fastq` extension.

 example:

 `iav_serotype -r my_reads/virome.R1.fastq my_reads/virome.R2.fastq -s my_virome_iav -o iav_project --db iav_DB`

 # Database notes

+## v1.1

+Added sequences and metadata rows to `v1.0`, searches on April 26, 2024:

+1) FluDB query Influenza A "complete", collection date(06-01-2022 - 05-31-2023)

+2) NCBI virus taxid=2955291, length filter( 3000 > 700 ), collection date(06-01-2023 - 04-26-2024)

+Then, sequences and metadata were parsed to remove any duplicate accessions.

 ## v1.0
 using NCBI datasets command line tool, (April 23, 2024), this is how I downloaded Influenza A assmeblies: